 Profit Sharing Plans (Traditional, New Comparability, Integrated and Age Weighted)

-Traditional Profit Sharing Plan
+Traditional Profit Sharing (PS) Plan

 This plan type was designed for employees to share in the employer profits.
 Employer contributions are generally allocated to the participants in proportion to their compensation.

 Also referred to as a Cross Tested Plan.
 The goal of this type of plan is to maximize benefits for a group of employees (usually owners) while minimizing the contributions required for other groups (usually non-owners).
 Employees are divided into groups (or classes) with different contribution rates for each group.